What is Staging?

 There are four stages used to describe prostate cancer.
 Doctors may refer to the stages using the Roman numerals I-IV or the capital letters A-D. The higher the stage, the more advanced the cancer.
 Following are the main features of each stage.

-Stage I or Stage A -- The cancer is too small to be felt during a rectal exam and causes no symptoms.
-The doctor may find it by accident when performing surgery for another reason, usually an enlarged prostate.
+Stage I or Stage A -- The cancer is usually too small to be seen on an x-ray and causes no symptoms.
+The doctor may find it by accident when performing surgery for another reason, usually on an enlarged prostate.
 There is no evidence that the cancer has spread outside the prostate.
 A sub-stage, T1c, is a tumor identified by needle biopsy because of elevated PSA.

 Stage II or Stage B -- The tumor is still confined to the prostate but involves more tissue within the prostate.
-The cancer is large enough to be felt during a rectal exam, or it may be found through a biopsy that is done because of a high PSA level.
+The cancer may be found through a biopsy that is done because of a high PSA level.
 There is no evidence that the cancer has spread outside the prostate.

 Stage III or Stage C -- The cancer has spread outside the prostate to nearby tissues.
 A man may be experiencing symptoms, such as problems with urination.